 The project is guided by the eight strategies for the eight sectors that touch the lives of children, as identified in the Aspen Institute report, Sport for All, Play for Life: A Playbook to Get Every Kid in the Game.
 Since 2015, more than 100 organizations around the country -- from professional leagues to grassroots providers -- have used the report to introduce or shape youth programs.

-On September 6th we released the State of Play: Baltimore report.
-The report is the first comprehensive analysis of how well youth in Baltimore are being served through sports.
+State of Play: Baltimore is the first comprehensive analysis of how well youth in Baltimore are being served through sports.
 It features results from a survey of nearly 2,000 youth, 40 findings on strengths and gaps in providing access to sport, five major recommendations, one big “Game Changer” opportunity, and 24 sector-specific, crowd-sourced ideas that stakeholders can plug into.
+Read the report here.

 The Baltimore Sun: "Project aims to create quality youth sports programs in Baltimore"